jcxxz/blog_mvc/README.md

 ## Your Task

 -the task for the module 14 MVC homework was to create a cms style blog page.
 I was able to write alot of the backend of this project but I then realizeed I neglected to work on my skills with the front end parts of this project and I was unable to finish the project as a whole.
+- I did my best to add in some handlebars, but I couldn't get past any of these errors that were rendering from the code in my server and I did my best to troubleshoot, but I kept running into a wall

 ## User Story